 This ensured that they only sent mail to prospects that they wanted to have as customers — to do otherwise was to waste money and drag down the bottom line.

 But because email costs virtually nothing to send, online marketers often feel that the more people they can message, the better.
 (Taken to the extreme, you get spammers).

-Follow this rule, using the 4 subject line psychology hacks from this post, and watch the performance of your email marketing climb.
+So now you know how to write good subject lines for emails.
+Follow this rule, using the 4 subject line psychology hacks from this post, and watch the performance of your email marketing climb